crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 `blastp` (this is the protein BLAST).

 You see that the output starts with `BLAST query/options error: ...`.
 So, we have obviously not yet properly started the program or defined the correct files.
+But we are sure that blast is installed.
+If the program were _not_ installed, we'd see `command not found` as an error message!

 _Q4: Where is `blastp` located?_

 ## Searching and retrieving sequences from the NCBI database

 Last week, you have downloaded a single file containing a few sequences of a single SARS-CoV-2 genome.
-The tutorial below shows you how to do this independently and directly from the NCBI website instead of our Github site.
+The tutorial below shows you how to do this directly from the NCBI website instead of our Github site.

 ### Installing a helper program for NCBI

 We will use the tool [Entrez Direct](https://www.ncbi.nlm.nih.gov/books/NBK179288/) for this.

-Start by installing it using conda.
+Start by installing it using `conda`.
 Don't forget to activate `conda` if necessary (see above).
 The code below installs Entrez Direct but also some additional tools that are required.

 `conda install -c bioconda perl-io-socket-ssl perl-net-ssleay perl-lwp-protocol-https entrez-direct`

 You can check that you have installed it properly by typing:

 `esearch` and the answer should be `ERROR: Missing -db argument`.

-If you have not installed the program correctly, the error should read `...command not found...`
+(If you have not installed the program correctly, the error should read `command not found`)

 ![](./images/ncbi.png)

 ### Retrieving a sequence with a known accession number